This article addresses six key questions regarding the Individual Data Sharing Consent Document:

 What is the difference between the Consent Document and the Individual Data Sharing Consent Document?

-When you agree to participate in 23andMe Research via our Research Consent Document, you consent to the use of your de-identified Genetic & Self-Reported information by 23andMe Researchers for 23andMe Research.
+When you agree to participate in 23andMe Research via our Research Consent Document, you consent to the use of your de-identified Research Information (including your Genetic & Self-Reported Information) by 23andMe Researchers for 23andMe Research.
 You also allow 23andMe to share de-identified data summarized among many others’ data with external research partners and in scientific publications.

-If you also choose to agree to the Individual Data Sharing Consent Document, you are giving 23andMe permission to share your de-identified, individual-level data with approved, qualified research collaborators outside of 23andMe.
-In other words, your de-identified Genetic Information and/or Self-Reported Information, which will not be linked to your Registration Information (like name, email address, and contact information), will be shared on its own, rather than as a part of a summary.
+If you also choose to agree to the Individual Data Sharing Consent Document, you are giving 23andMe permission to share your de-identified, individual-level Research Information with approved, qualified research collaborators outside of 23andMe.
+Our collaborators may also combine this data with information from their own sources to help with their research.

 What is de-identified, individual-level data?